Karolinska Institutet and the History of the Nobel Prize in Physiology or Medicine

 It was designed by the architect Johan Celsing, son of Peter Celsing, and the construction costs were covered by donations to Karolinska Institutet from the Knut and Alice Wallenberg Foundation and the Nobel Foundation.
 Today, all meetings of the Nobel Assembly and Committee take place here, as does the official annual announcement of who has received the Nobel Prize in Physiology or Medicine.
 However, not even these premises are large enough to encompass all those who want to listen to the lectures which the Nobel Laureates each year give according to the statutes (Fig. 14).

 Although the largest lecture hall at Karolinska Institutet is used for these lectures, there are a great number of spectators who have to follow the lectures from outside the hall via closed circuit TV.
-The construction of a new large auditorium has been initiated at Karolinska Institutet and it will seat 1 000 people, promising to be an excellent venue for future Nobel lectures.
+The construction of a new large auditorium at Karolinska Institutet (Aula Medica) was inaugurated in 2013 seating 1 000 people, promising to be an excellent venue for future Nobel lectures.

 The Medical Nobel Institute